corneliana/all-in-one/Internet/3 - Cloud Computing/Understanding AWS/7 - Networking.md

 ### Security
 Referencing by security groups in rules is an extremely powerful rule and many questions at the exam rely on it.
 Make sure you fully master the concepts behind it!

+An "inspection VPC" refers to a Virtual Private Cloud (VPC) configuration within the context of network security and traffic inspection architectures.
+In this setup, the inspection VPC is specifically designed to analyze and monitor network traffic passing through it for security or compliance purposes.

 ## API Gateway

 - A **fully managed service** to create, publish, maintain, monitor, and secure APIs at any scale.
 - A front door for applications to access data, business logic, or functionality hosted on backend services, such as Lambda functions, EC2 instances, or HTTP endpoints.
 - provides features like API creation, versioning, deployment, security, monitoring, and throttling.
+- Edge-Optimized(default): For global clients
-- An Edge-Optimized API Gateway is best for geographically distributed clients.
-API requests are routed to the nearest CloudFront Edge Location which improves latency.
-The API Gateway still lives in one AWS Region.
+	- Requests are routed through the CloudFront Edge locations (improves latency)
+	- The API Gateway still lives in only one region
+- Regional
+	- For clients within the same region
+	- Could manually combine with CloudFront (more control over the caching strategies and the distribution)
+- Private
+	- Can only be accessed from your VPC using an interface VPC endpoint (ENI)
+	- Use a resource policy to define access

 Key features of API Gateway include:
 - **API Creation and Management**: You can define APIs using API Gateway's RESTful interface or WebSocket APIs for real-time communication.